Squagward/slate-1/source/includes/_rendering.md

 ```

 Here, were are dealing with the priority of triggers.
 Priorities are `LOWEST, LOW, NORMAL, HIGH, HIGHEST`.
 Triggers with a priority of HIGHEST are ran first, because they have first say on an event.
-Triggers with a priority of LOWEST
-then, are ran last.
+Triggers with a priority of LOWEST are ran last.
 The function lan rast will draw on TOP of anything before it.

 <aside class="notice">All trigger types can have a priority set, it's just most commonly used in rendering</aside>